 The goal of demand generation is to nurture key prospect and customer relationships for the long term and move them from marketing-qualified leads to sales-qualified leads to opportunities to customers.

-10 Tips to creating successful thought leadership content & improve your demand generation
+10 tips to creating successful thought leadership content and improving your demand generation

 To ensure your thought leadership content successful drives your demand generation efforts, these 10 tips can help you: